Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

 ### Features to implement in the Future

 * Functionality to let users save items to their wishlist.
-* Function to allow users to comment on blog posts.
+* Functionality to allow users to comment on blog posts.
-* Function to allow users to add guest blog posts.
+* Functionality to allow users to add guest blog posts.
-* Function to display a list of newly published blog posts on the blog page.
+* Introduction of pagination on blog page to not overwhelm readers with too many posts on one page.

 ---
 <span id="technologies"></span>